scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 ..
 [Bottomley2014] James Bottomley. *What is All the Container Hype?*,
         Linux Foundation, April 2014.

 ..
-[Melia2014] Ivan Melia et al. *Linux Containers: Why They'are in Your Future and What Has to Happen First*,
+[Melia2014] Ivan Melia et al. *Linux Containers: Why They are in Your Future and What Has to Happen First*,
        Cisco and RedHat, C11-732571-00, September 2014